Last Updated on November 30, 2023 by Stefano

 Only exception to the above rule is with KitchenAid Stand Mixers.
 They have a different way to transfer the power to the hook and they work in excellent way with lower power.
 I will recommend some models later one.

-Last but not least: try to avoid unknown brands building stand mixers with cheap materials.
+Last but not least: try to avoid unknown brands.
+If you don;t do that most probably you are going to buy stand mixers with cheap materials.
 Of course look at steel bowls as a preference.
 Plastic bowls do not last for long and general quality is not that high.
 Moreover, if you have the budget, prefer stand mixers with steel body.

 Stand Mixer essential Accessories for Pizza Dough